ThisMSH/YouQuiz/README.md

     ```js
     {
         "title": "A beautiful sunset",
-        "type": "VIDEO" // type must be either "VIDEO", "IMAGE" or "AUDIO"
+        "type": "VIDEO" // 'type' must be either "VIDEO", "IMAGE" or "AUDIO"
         "file": {/* Attached file with the request */},
         "questionId": 1
     }